AshyPC/AshyPC.github.io/Sermons_Older.md

 Here you will find the sermons from Sunday gatherings which form a central part of the teaching programme of our church.

-They are collected into series and arranged in date order from the most recent.
+They are collected into series and arranged in date order from the oldest to the most recent.

-Click on the icons below to select a series, or scroll down to the table to search by date.
+Scroll down the table to search by date.

 <div id='sermons'>
 <table>